 This is a discontinued trail camera.
 You can shop new Browning Cameras here.

-- Outstanding case design and a 2" internal viewer
+- Outstanding case design and has a 2" internal viewer

 - Max of 20-second night videos